 Human Papillomavirus; Viral Oncogenesis; DNA Damage Repair

-Our lab characterizes the repair deficiencies caused by HPV oncogenes, from two HPV genera with two distinct goals.
-First, we study the repair deficiencies caused by oncogenes from high risk members of the Alpha Genus (viruses that are the causative agent in cervical and many other cancers), in order to predict novel chemotherapeutic targets for the tumors associated with these viral infections.
-We are also interested in the Beta genus of HPVs.
-These viruses are hypothesized to act as a co-factor in non-melanoma skin cancers by inhibiting repair of UV damage.
-This hypothesis is evaluated in our lab by characterizing the repair of DNA lesions in cells expressing Beta HPV oncogenes.
+We characterize the repair deficiencies caused by HPV oncogenes, from two HPV genera with two distinct goals.
+We are looking to exploit the deficiencies caused high risk alpha HPV oncogenes (cause cervical and many other cancers) to improve care for the tumors caused by these viruses.
+We are also interested in the beta genus of HPVs.
+These viruses are hypothesized to act as a co-factor in cutaneous malignancies by promoting genome destabilization.
+We study beta HPV biology to assess their hypothesized transformative properties.

 View the complete publication list in NCBI